Race Swap: Authentic inclusion or tokenism—in the name of diversity

 Lin-Manuel Miranda intentionally cast diverse actors in Hamilton to reflect contemporary America, highlight the immigrant experience, and reimagine history with inclusivity and multiculturalism.

-Alexander Hamilton is a founding historical figure of America, along with others included in the fictional play.
+Alexander Hamilton is a founding historical figure of America, and others included in the fictional play.

 George Washington, Thomas Jefferson, and Aaron Burr were white Americans but portrayed by actors of African descent.